solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Whiteboard design session/WDS trainer guide - Leveraging Azure Digital Twins in a supply chain.md

 ![The solution architecture diagram is shown as explained in the following paragraph.](media/preferred_solution.png "Solution Architecture")

 IoT sensors in Contoso Apparel's environment send telemetry into IoT Hub via a device connection string.
 An Azure Function is triggered on message ingestion to process the incoming telemetry and updates the appropriate digital twin in the Azure Digital Twins service.
 A route is established between the Azure Digital Twins Service and a second Azure Function so that the telemetry stream is made available to the SignalR service.
 Web applications are then able to subscribe to this SignalR hub to receive telemetry information.
 A secondary route is established between the Azure Digital Twins service and an Event Hub intermediary to provide data into Time Series Insights via a third Azure Function.
+A logic app is used to trigger digital twin updates for shipment progress.

 *High-level architecture*